Watzke–Allen test: Theory

 Watzke-Allen test is a test used in the diagnosis of a macular hole.
 It is a subjective test based on photoreceptor (cone cell) displacement.

 Test can be used to differentiate full thickness macular hole from other similar conditions and also to assess retinal function after surgical closure of the hole.

 Procedure

 Watzke-Allen test is done by projecting a thin line of light over the macula with a slit lamp.
 A fundus lens or macular lens is used to aim beam of light on the macula.
-It is best performed in a dilated eye, projecting a slit beam of approximately 100µm.
+It is best performed in a dilated eye, projecting a slit beam of approximately 100 μm.
 The slit is projected in both vertical and horizontal orientations.
 The patient is asked to describe whether the light line is straight or narrow or has a gap (break).
 A straight line indicates an intact fovea where as narrow or gapped line indicate macular holes.
 A narrowing indicates isolated, damaged but functional foveal receptors.
 Patient may be asked to draw what he sees.